francoisjacquet/rosariosis/modules/Custom/README.md

 - My Report
 - Create Parent Users (created from the students' contacts)
-- Registration (for parents & students to register their contacts) (administrators can customize form)
+- Registration (for parents & students to register their contacts; administrators can customize the form)
 - Remove Access (for students and associated parents)

 Users